Ridwan010/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 ***Make sure you specifythe actual path to your lamp.pem key that was download when creating the instance and public_ip_address should be replaced the actual ubuntu instance public ip address***

-**Note:** path/to/.pem should be replaced with the path to the ssh .pem key

 #### Step 2: Installating Apache
-In the previous step, we were able to create and instance and ssh into the instance.
-In this step, we will install apache webserver.
+In the previous step, we were able to create and instance and ssh into the instance with our key, now let's install apache webserver.
+Follow the steps below for successful installation

 update package lists and apt repositories

-    sudo apt update
+    sudo apt update -y
 Install apache web server

-    sudo apt install apache2
+    sudo apt install apache2 -y
 Allow firewall for apache

     sudo ufw allow in "Apache"